katridi/ELK-data_exploration/README.md

 }
 ```

-- # What is the busiest day for women buying products cheaper than 75$
+- # What is the busiest day (most orders) for women buying products cheaper than 75$
 - How many products were bought in the last 3 days from Great Britain?

 ``` console